How to grow Lisianthus

 How long do lisianthus seeds take to germinate?

-Germination is expected to take between 8 - 14 days depending on the temperature.
+Germination is expected to take between 8 to 14 days depending on the temperature.
 When they have germinated remove the cover to allow the air to flow and avoid damping off.
+Reduce the temperature to about 18OC (64OF) and grow them on until large enough to be potted on.

-Allow the seedlings to develop their first set of true leaves and transplant them into individual pots.
-It is important to avoid the plants overcrowding and slow the growth down.
-Grow them on until they are ready to plant out.
-Continue to provide good light.
-They will benefit from a diluted fertilizer to keep them growing steadily.
+Allow the seedlings to develop their 1-2 sets of true leaves and transplant them into individual pots.
+It is important to avoid overcrowding of the young plants which will slow the growth down.
+Continue to provide good light and grow them on at about 18OC (64OF) until they are ready to plant out.
+If temperatures are too high at this stage they may not flower well.
+They will benefit from a regular half strength, diluted liquid fertilizer to keep them growing steadily.
+At this stage they are quite slow growing.

 Hardening off my lisianthus plants

-It is important to harden off your plants before planting them out.
+Lisianthus are frost tender plants so it is important to harden off your plants before planting them out in their final position.
 Move the plants from the greenhouse or windowsill initially to a sheltered spot outside.
 Keep an eye on the weather and if it gets cold then make sure you protect them at night.
 Allow a couple of weeks to fully harden off your plants.

 When do I plant out my lisianthus plants

-When all risk of frost has passed plant your plant in a sunny well drained spot which has benefited from some extra compost or manure.
-Space the plants out 15–30cm apart (check the requirements of individual varieties).
+When all risk of frost has passed, plant out in a sunny well drained spot which has benefited from some extra compost or manure.
+Space the plants out 15–30 cm apart (check the requirements of individual varieties).
+They can also be grown in a polytunnel or greenhouse.
+This will help protect the blooms from water damage.

 How do I care for my lisianthus plants?

-Keep the area clear of weeds and water the plants well.
+Keep the area clear of weeds and water the plants well in the morning rather than the evening.
 Keep a check for slugs which will soon destroy all your hard work.
 The plants will reward you with beautiful flowers from late spring through the summer.
 Many of the varieties available make great cut flowers.

 Best Selling Variety